 Where to stay in the Sablon

 Adjacent to Grand Place, the Sablon is centrally-located but has a neighborhood feel and lacks the crowds that can be found in the main squares.
-There are cobblestoned streets, antique shops, stunning Gothic architecture, and lots of chocolate shops.
-It’s the best area to stay in Brussels if you want to be close to attractions but need a quieter environment.
+There are cobblestone streets, antique shops, stunning Gothic architecture, and lots of chocolate shops.
+It’s the best area to stay in Brussels if you want to be close to attractions but need a quieter environment, especially during the Christmas markets when the center can be very busy.

 Every weekend, Place du Grand Sablon hosts an antique market that draws vendors from across the region.
 You can find all kinds of décor, books, and household items.
 Steps away is the Gothic Church of Our Blessed Lady of the Sablon (Eglise Notre-Dame du Sablon).
 The Catholic Church from the 15th century is full of colorful stained glass and ornate carvings under a soaring vaulted ceiling.
 My favorite spot in the Sablon is across the street from Notre-Dame, the peaceful park at Place du Petit Sablon.